trainfarb/trainfarb/README.md

 - 💞️ I’m looking to collaborate on your open source project.
 - 📫 How to reach me: trainfarb@gmail.com

 Reach out if you want to collaborate.
-I legit love helping people bring their ideas to life.
+I'm pumped to help you bring your creative ideas to life.

 b0mission
 - ourStory.network onboarding